jonahschwartzman/TicTacToe/README.md

-#README.md
+TicTacToe.
-TicTacToe
+Tic Tac Toe game for Wiply.
-Tic Tac Toe game for Wiply
+One player and two player mode available.
+Click inside an empty box to take your turn.